floraxinru/DataStory_global-abortion/README.md

    __*44%__ of pregnancies world wide are unintended!* (https://www.guttmacher.org/infographic/2018/proportion-pregnancies-are-unintended-worldwide) (2018 inforgraphic using 1990-2014 data in source above)

-* __Center for Reproductive Health__ has world map of abortion laws, updated in-real-time; cited by Guttmacher reports (if found it earlier would've saved time)
+* __Center for Reproductive Health__ " the only global legal advocacy organization dedicated to reproductive rights"; has world map of abortion laws, updated in-real-time; cited by Guttmacher reports (if found it earlier would've saved time); also has global comparison over time, and state-by-state comparisons

 https://reproductiverights.org/worldabortionlaws